 Rong Xu is an Associate Professor (tenured) in the Department of Epidemiology and Biostatistics, School of Medicine, Case Western Reserve University.
-Rong Xu received her Ph.D. in Biomedical Informatics and M.S in Computer Science from Stanford University, and B.S in Biology from Peking University.
+Rong Xu received both her Ph.D. in Biomedical Informatics and M.S in Computer Science from Stanford University, and B.S in Biology from Peking University.
 Rong Xu was selected as a Siebel Scholar in 2004 for her outstanding academic performance and leadership at Stanford.
 Rong Xu received the 2014 NIH Director's Innovator Award, the 2015 Landon Foundation-AACR INNOVATOR Award for Cancer Prevention Research, and the 2015 AMIA New Investigator Award.

 My research interests in computer science include:

 3. Machine learning

 4. Data mining

 6. Ontology, knowledge representation and engineering

 My research interests in biomedical sciences include:

 2. Gene-environment interactions in disease, human health and general well-being (including normal aging).
 2. Disease gene discovery